kobinasam/NSF-2131175-Papers-And-Code/README.md

-# Enhancing RNN Controllers with Parallel Computing and Weight Dropout Techniques
+# Accelerating RNN Controllers with Parallel Computing and Weight Dropout Techniques

 This is a repository for my work using c++ to implement an RNN as a grid connected controller.
 The code is sitting in /main.